-The hyperbolic paraboloid shapes mounted atop the cape of Prairie Basin Park is a sight to adore.
+The hyperbolic paraboloid shapes mounted atop the cape of Prairie Basin Park are a sight to adore.
 Designed by Volkan Alkanoglu, the Phantom Pavilion located at Stapelton, CO is conceived as a light-weight curved structure.
-Aesthetically assembled with two cross-laminated layers of aluminium acting as the structural shell.
+Aesthetically assembled with two cross-laminated layers of aluminum acting as the structural shell.

 The sculpture assembled with 1,162 painted cross-laminated aluminium elements creates a vibrant hue on the visitors.
 Following each independent structural shell, with its dynamic shape and silhouette, appears to be in motion.
 Simultaneously altering its visual look.
 The pavilions especially follow a symmetrical language of three iconic vaults hovering 16 feet at its pinnacle.